 The genetic basis of elemental content variation and covariation at three common gardens

-To explore the genetic component of ionomic variation in switchgrass, we determined 18 elemental compositions for the clonally replicated, outbred F2 genotypes at three common gardens.
-We first explored phenotypic variation in these F2 genotypes and in the F0, ‘grandparent’ genotypes.
-Average element content varied over six orders of magnitude, with Co, Se, Mo, and Cd having the lowest accumulation (~1x10-2 µg g-1 dry weight) and K having the highest content (~1x104 µg g-1 dry weight).
-Five of 18 element abundances (Na, Mg, P, Ca, Sr) differed significantly between the four grandparents (AP13, DAC6, WBC, and VS16) at every site, with the largest difference between the two lowland genotypes, AP13 and WBC (Table 1).
+To explore the genetic component of ionomic variation in switchgrass, we determined 18 elemental compositions for both the F0 ‘grandparent’ genotypes and for the clonally replicated, outbred F2 genotypes at three common gardens.
+Average element content varied over six orders of magnitude: Co, Se, Mo, and Cd had the lowest accumulation (~1x10-2 µg g-1 dry weight) and K had the highest accumulation (~1x104 µg g-1 dry weight).
+After correction for multiple testing, eleven of the 18 element abundances differed significantly between the four grandparents (AP13, DAC6, WBC, and VS16) at one or more garden (Table 1).
+Three element abundances (Ca, P, Na) differed significantly between the four grandparents at every garden after correction for multiple testing, and Sr and Mg abundances also differed at every garden before this correction (Table 1).
+Interestingly, there were just as many significant differences in element*garden content (16) between the two lowland genotypes, AP13 and WBC, as there were between the upland and lowland parents.
+In contrast, there were only two significant differences in element*garden content between the two upland parents.

 In the F2 genotypes, variation in the content of each element followed a continuous, unimodal distribution within each garden (Figure 1a).
 Within gardens, the majority of the element contents were not strongly correlated (r < 0.5); fewer than 3% of element pairs had positive correlations greater than 0.5 (Supplemental Table S1).
 Among these, Ca content was positively correlated with Sr at each site (0.8-0.9), and Al content was positively correlated with Fe content at MI (0.8) and TX (0.5).

 All element abundances had low to moderate heritabilities (0 < h2 < 0.6, Figure 1b).
-The majority of the elements (Na, Mg, Al, P, K, Ca, Mn, Fe, Cu, Zn, Se, Rb, Sr, Mo, and Cd) had moderate heritabilities (>0.2) for at least one garden, while B, Co, and As had low heritabilities everywhere.
+The majority of the elements (Na, Mg, Al, P, K, Ca, Mn, Fe, Cu, Zn, Se, Rb, Sr, Mo, and Cd) had moderate heritabilities (0.2 < h2 < 0.6) for at least one garden, while B, Co, and As had low heritabilities (h2 < 0.2) everywhere.
 There were moderate heritabilities for 8 elements in the TX garden (none unique to TX), 12 elements at the MO garden (Na and Al content were moderately heritable only at MO), and 15 elements at the MI garden (K, Zn, Se and Cd content were moderately heritable only at MI).
 The low heritabilities of some elements at certain sites (B, K, Co, As, and Se) were due to both the large error variance (Ve) and the near zero additive genetic variance (Va) for these elemental contents (Supplemental Table S2).
-Likelihood-ratio test between the main effect model and the unstructured model showed that GxE existed for 16 of the 18 elements (except B and Se) at the trait level (p < 0.05).
-These results indicated that switchgrass exerted some genetic control of the elemental accumulation, and did so in an environmentally-sensitive fashion for the majority of the elements of the ionome.
+Likelihood-ratio tests between models with genetic effects only and models with genetic and GxE effects indicated that GxE existed for 16 of the 18 elements (all but B and Se) at the trait level (p < 0.05).
+Thus, switchgrass exerted genetic control of elemental accumulation in an environmentally-sensitive fashion for the majority of the elements of the ionome.